 Independent Earth orientation measurements taken by the space-geodetic techniques of lunar and satellite laser ranging, very long baseline interferometry, and the global positioning system have been combined using a Kalman filter.
-The resulting combined Earth orientation series, SPACE2001, consists of values and uncertainties for Universal Time, polar motion, and their rates that span from September 28.0, 1976 to January 19.0, 2002 at daily intervals.
-The space-geodetic measurements used to generate SPACE2001 have then been combined with optical astrometric measurements to form two additional combined Earth orientation series: (1) COMB2001, consisting of values and uncertainties for Universal Time, polar motion, and their rates that span from January 20.0, 1962 to January 15.0, 2002 at 5-day intervals, and (2) POLE2001, consisting of values and uncertainties for polar motion and its rate that span from January 20, 1900 to December 21, 2001 at 30.4375-day intervals.
+The resulting combined Earth orientation series, SPACE2002, consists of values and uncertainties for Universal Time, polar motion, and their rates that span from September 28.0, 1976 to January 11.0, 2003 at daily intervals and is available in versions whose epochs are given at either midnight or noon.
+The space-geodetic measurements used to generate SPACE2002 have then been combined with optical astrometric measurements to form two additional combined Earth orientation series: (1) COMB2002, consisting of values and uncertainties for Universal Time, polar motion, and their rates that span from January 20.0, 1962 to January 11.0, 2003 at daily intervals and which is also available in versions whose epochs are given at either midnight or noon, and (2) POLE2002, consisting of values and uncertainties for polar motion and its rate that span from January 20, 1900 to December 22, 2002 at 30.4375-day intervals.